yuukipovoa/YuukiPovoa/README.md

  * * *

-🎧 Hello, I'm Yuuki, I'm 20 years old, I love studying music and technology, I always try to dedicate myself to my studies and learn new things, to be able to apply it in my projects!!"
+🎧 Hello, my name is Yuuki, I'm 20 years old, I love studying music, technology, design, photo and video editing, I always try to dedicate myself to my studies and learn new things, so I can apply them to my projects!!

 📱 If you liked my profile contact me now, and let's connect